ir-engine/developer-docs/docs/manual/03_modules/05_infrastructure/03_devopsDeployment/05_setupGithubOAuth.md

 * Application name: Anything you want
 * Homepage URL: Whatever you want, this is just what is linked to from the OAuth authorization page
 * Authorization callback URL: enter `https://api.<domain>/oauth/github/callback`, e.g. `https://api.example.com/oauth/github/callback`. ^
 * Enable Device Flow: Leave unchecked

 ^If you are running this locally off of localhost, this should be `https://localhost:3030/oauth/github/callback`.
 If you are using an explicit IP address instead of `localhost`, then use that IP address here, but keep the `:3030`, as that is the port that the API server runs on, and GitHub needs to call back to the API server.

-## Create client secret, note Client ID
+## Create client secret, note client ID

 Once the app has been created, you will be redirected to the General settings for it.
 Here, you will generate one credential for the app, so that your deployment can be authenticated.

-### Make note of Client ID
+### Make note of client ID
 Near the top of this page is the Client ID for the app.
 This is a public ID for the app.
 It will be used when configuring iR Engine.

 ### Generate client secret
 Below `Client ID` is a section `Client secrets`.
 None are created by default, so click the button `Generate a new client secret`.
 As the notifications that appear say, you will only see the full secret right now, so copy it somewhere retrievable (but not anywhere publicly accessible).
 If you ever lose the secret, you can always generate a new one.

 ## Configure iR Engine deployment with IDs/keys

 ### Pre-initial installation
 If you have not done the initial installation/deployment yet, then you can add most of the values above to the Helm configuration, and they will be inserted into the database so that GitHub login is enabled from the start, and you can then log in via GitHub and be granted admin status.